bernardpeh/songbird/readme.md

 This book aims to lower the learning curve by providing a step by step hands-on approach to guide developers who are new to Symfony to build a simple CMS (Let us call it "SongBird") using good industry practice.
 Hopefully after following all the chapters, your eyes will be opened to RAD and the unlimited possibilities with Symfony.

+## About Me

+I am currently the Lead Developer at a digital agency in Melbourne, Australia.
+I am a thinker, innovator, coder, open source enthusiast and raspberry pi lover.
+Over the years, I have lead and/or developed software for Telstra, BP, Defence Force, BUPA, ANZ bank and many big brands using various frameworks including Symfony.
+Symfony has a special place in my heart due to the beauty of its architecture and stability.

+I am passionate about technologies and innovation... and is not a typical coder who sits in front of the computer 24/7.
+I love experimenting, sharing and talking to people and keeping myself busy.

 ## Audience

 This book is targeted at developers who are new to Symfony.
 If you are already an seasoned PHP Developer, I hope you would pick up some hints here and there.